a-andres1/hw-1-code-refactor/README.md

 It was suggested on mdn that we use something easily searchable that doesn't appear in our code to desonate sections.
 I used || as that isn't something that appears in my css.

+I feel good about the sections that I've made and that they feel logical and easily searchable.
+This css page does feel very long to me, I''m still on the fence currently about whether or not it would be less annoying as two pages.
+For me I'd leave all the tag styling on one page and split the classes/ids up onto another page.
+That feels like a rabbit hole I could easily fall down, because then what is stopping me from making a "body styling" page?
+Nothing.

+I'm not going to do that though because I'm not convinced this length of css is worth the trouble of splitting up.
+It might be more annoying to need to constantly flit back and forth between windows.
+I'm sure more experience will help with these decisions.